-- intentions for future growth and its effect on financial operations; - expectations regarding the future of the Canadian and U.S. automotive retail industry; - expectations that an extended manufacturer's warranty will increase our potential to retain pre-owned vehicle purchasers as future parts and service customers; - intentions to improve our used vehicle trade-in valuation process; - expectations to improve used inventory turnover; - intentions surrounding our incentive and compensation plans; - future focus of marketing efforts; - expectations of the effect of credit conditions on our future operations; - expectations that a higher percentage of all repair work will be performed at dealerships; - expectations on the retention of long-term customers; - anticipation that lease options will be exercised for dealership land and buildings; - statements regarding the acquisition of franchises in which we currently do not have a relationship; - statements regarding the amount of time it takes for acquisitions and Open Points to achieve normalized performance; - statements regarding our competitive strengths and their effect on operations in the future; - expectations that our supply of vehicles will meet the demand in our markets; - statements regarding the timing, cost, and structure of dealership acquisitions; - statements regarding the timing of Open Point franchises commencing operations, estimated construction costs, and sales targets; - the impact of and estimates related to dealership real estate relocations and purchases and its impact on liquidity, financial performance and the Company's capital requirements; - guidance with respect to the number of future acquisitions and Open Point opportunities; - targets for inventory turnover and inventory management; - potential future impact of provisions in our credit agreements; - the future impact of internet and e-commerce on the Company;
+- intentions for future growth and its effect on financial operations; - expectations regarding the future of the Canadian and U.S. automotive retail industry and consumer habits; - expectations that an extended manufacturer's warranty will increase our potential to retain pre-owned vehicle purchasers as future parts and service customers; - expectations regarding the accuracy of information from internal research, independent industry publications, government publications and reports by market research firms or other published independent sources; - intentions to improve our used vehicle trade-in valuation process; - expectations to improve used vehicle inventory turnover; - intentions surrounding our incentive and compensation plans; - future focus of marketing efforts; - expectations of the effect of credit conditions on our future operations; - expectations that a higher percentage of all repair work will be performed at dealerships; - expectations on the retention of long-term customers; - anticipation that lease options will be exercised for dealership land and buildings; - statements regarding the acquisition of franchises in which we currently do not have a relationship; - statements regarding the amount of time it takes for acquisitions and open points to achieve normalized performance; - statements regarding our competitive strengths and their effect on operations in the future; - expectations that our supply of vehicles will meet the demand in our markets; - statements regarding acquisition opportunities and AutoCanada's acquisition plans; - statements regarding the timing, cost, and structure of dealership acquisitions; - statements regarding the timing of open point franchises commencing operations, estimated construction costs, and sales targets; - the impact of and estimates related to dealership real estate relocations and purchases and its impact on liquidity, financial performance and the Company's capital requirements; - guidance with respect to the number of future acquisitions and open point opportunities; - targets for inventory turnover and inventory management;

-- anticipated compliance with governmental regulations and assumptions with respect to changes in regulations; - statements we have made regarding future dividends of the Company including the effect of acquisitions on earnings of the Company and the payment of dividends; - expectations regarding macroeconomic factors including fuel prices and interest rates; - the trend of more expansive and stricter environmental legislation and regulations is likely to continue; - statements on future environmental liabilities; - expectations regarding seasonal variations in revenues; - statements regarding S&P issuer credit rating; - expectations to incur some additional administrative and legal costs as the Company adds additional dealerships; and - the impact of working capital requirements and its impact on future liquidity.
+- targets for used vehicle sales and the used-to-new retail ratio under the Project 50 initiative and expectations with respect to the benefit of used vehicle sales; - targets relating to our net debt leverage ratio; - potential future impact of provisions in our credit agreements; - the future impact of internet and e-commerce on the Company; - anticipated compliance with governmental regulations and assumptions with respect to changes in regulations; - statements we have made regarding future dividends of the Company including the effect of acquisitions on earnings of the Company and the payment of dividends; - expectations regarding macroeconomic factors including fuel prices and interest rates; - the impact of currency fluctuations on dealerships' performance; - the trend of more expansive and stricter environmental legislation and regulations being likely to continue; - statements regarding future environmental liabilities; - expectations regarding seasonal variations in revenues; - statements regarding S&P issuer credit ratings; - expectations to incur additional administrative and legal costs as the Company adds additional dealerships; - the impact of working capital requirements and its impact on future liquidity; - the Company's Go Forward Plan, including the initiatives that form part of the Go Forward Plan, the anticipated benefits of these initiatives for the Company and the impact of these initiatives on the Company's results of operations; - expectations relating to the strategy, development and milestones of the Company's Used Digital Retail Division, Special Finance (RightRide), Service Bay Occupancy and Business Development Centre, Parts, Service and Collision Repair department, including the Direct Repair Program, collision centres and the Company's wholesale initiative; - intentions regarding optimization of the Company's finance and insurance segment; - expectations regarding the impact of actions taken in response to the novel coronavirus ("COVID-19") pandemic; and - expectations regarding the impact of the Ukrainian conflict on vehicle production and parts shortages.